Sabrina Adetiba

 Sabrina Adetiba is a fictional character from the British soap opera Coronation Street, played by Luana Santos.
 She made her first appearance on 9 June 2023.
 Santos sent in a self-tape as her audition and was surprised to receive the role.
 The character was initially credited as Bec as she initially lied about her identity.
 Sabrina was introduced as the brother of Gav Adetiba (Noah Olaoye) and a love interest for Max Turner (Paddy Bever).
 She and Max begin a relationship but this is tested by Max's ex-girlfriend Lauren Bolton (Cait Fitton), who wants Max back.
 Bever believed that Lauren had been good for Max and was responsible for his character growing up.
 Sabrina later becomes friends with Lauren and is concerned when she disappears.
 It is revealed that Lauren was abused by Joel Deering (Calum Lill) and he tries to make Sabrina his next victim.
 Sabrina's best friend Betsy Swain (Sydney Martin) is then introduced and she warns Sabrina off Joel.
-In August 2024, Santos announced that she had left the role and would be going to drama school, and her final episode aired on 11 November 2024.
+In August 2024, Santos announced that she had left the role and her final episode aired on 11 November 2024.
 Viewers were saddened by the news of Santos' departure and some believed that Sabrina would be revealed as the murderer of Joel despite not being an official suspect.